Introduction

 - Slight adjustments to

-pointers give you precise control over which direction to continue the search.
+left and right pointers give you precise control over which direction to continue the search.